Support Vector Machine (SVM)

 -

-It is like: drawing the best possible dividing line between two groups of data.
+SVM is like drawing the best possible dividing boundary between two groups of data.

 -